kentguo1997/restaurantList/README.md

 ## Introduction

-This is a restaurant list of several restaurant I recommend in Taipei.
-You can browse the list for restaurants' introductions and click them for detailed information, and you can also quickly search the restaurants by keyword.
+This is a restaurant list that you can add and edit your favorite restaurants on it.
+Just browse the list for restaurants' introductions and detailed information, and you can also quickly search the restaurants by keyword.

 ### Function

 - Browse all restaurants on the list
-- Click any one of the restaurants for detailed information(ex. address, phone, description...etc.)
+- Click 'Detail' button for detailed information(ex. address, phone, description, connect to Google Map...etc.)
+- Click 'Add Restaurant' button to add a  restaureant to the list
+- Click 'Edit' button to edit the info of the restaurant you chose
+- Click 'Index' button to remove the restaurant you chose from the list
 - Type keyword of restaurants' name or category into search bar, and you can quickly get the results corresponding the keyword you searched.

 ## Running Locally